j-o-song/key-logger/README.md

 # key-logger
-Records the user's keystrokes and writes them to a file.
-If the user types some designated code, adds the user's name and unique ID to a name file.
+The key-logger is a program written in Python that records the user's keystrokes and writes them to a file.
+It also keeps track of the name and randomly generated unique ID of the users that types some randomly generated alphabet code in a text file.

-# introduction
+## Technologies Used
+- Python 3.11.1